MysteryDash/Offline-PS4-Remote-Play/README.md

 - 2.0.0.2211 - Hash : FCD0DD66996B399F6A1A9A254F7E85B3
 - 2.6.0.2270 - Hash : 2E4C4CA5ECFD3138CB734ED603958A1A
 - 2.7.0.7270 - Hash : 9961E4475745881FAC537D58B1BCD5FB (seems to work without even logging to the Playstation Network)
+- Any with the new PS4 Remote Play Auto-Patcher!

 ## Getting started

 For various reasons, I can't give you the patched executable.
 However, I can still tell you how to patch it yourself.

+### [EVEN BETTER FULLY AUTOMATED PATCHER]

+You can just download and run the latest version of the [PS4 Remote Play Auto-Patcher](https://github.com/MysteryDash/Offline-PS4-Remote-Play/releases/latest).
+Compared to the other patcher, this one doesn't need a list of patches, it will patch the assembly by itself, so it should, _in theory_, be compatible with any version of the RemotePlay.

 ### [FULLY AUTOMATED PATCHER]